Kent Kidney Care Centre Counselling Service

 How many counselling sessions will I need?

-Sessions are arranged according to the individual’s needs.
-Some people may ask for one or two sessions, others may choose short term counselling, such as one to six sessions.
-We currently offer a maximum of 13 sessions.
+We arrange sessions based on your individual needs.
+Some people may ask for 1 or 2 sessions, others may choose short-term counselling, such as 1 to 6 sessions.
+We currently offer a maximum of 13 sessions per individual contract.
+However, you can re-refer as many times as you need help from the counsellors.

-You may decide with your counsellor to explore in more depth the issues being faced as a result of renal failure.
+You may decide with your counsellor to explore in more depth the issues you are facing as a result of kidney disease.
 Together you can decide what you want to explore or resolve, and the number of sessions to have.

 How long are the sessions?
 And, where do I speak to the counsellor?

-A session typically lasts for one hour.
 The sessions can take place at a patient’s bedside or in the dialysis areas.
-However, for more privacy the counselling room is preferred.
+However, for more privacy we prefer to use the counselling room.

-Outpatient appointments are offered in person at Kent and Canterbury Hospital, or virtually either via phone or video link.
-If you would prefer an appointment at one of our satellite units, please discuss this with the counsellor at your assessment appointment.
+If you would prefer an appointment at one of our satellite units, please tell the counsellor at your assessment appointment.

 Yes.
 All discussions that take place between you and your counsellor are confidential.
-The content will not be shared with anyone outside of the counselling service without your consent, except for legal reasons.
-These reasons will be explained further at your first meeting with the counsellor.
+Your counsellor will not share the content of your sessions without your consent.
+The only exception to this is for legal reasons.
+Your counsellor will explain these reasons in more detail at your first meeting.

 How do I get in touch with the counsellor?